Basing House: Location

 Basing House is located in the village of Old Basing, approximately one mile east of the centre of the town of Basingstoke, in the north of the English county of Hampshire.
 The house is situated close to the upper reaches of the River Loddon.
 Operated and funded by Hampshire Cultural Trust since 2014, the extensive ruins and gardens are open to the public.
 Parts of the basement or lower ground floor remain, including the wine cellar, brick doorways and archways, bread ovens, salt alcoves, side rooms with surviving vaulted roofs, a vaulted tunnel, and even some original plaster and mortar.
 Access is by a riverside walk from a car park several hundred yards away.
 A UK Heritage Lottery Fund scheme has supported significant upgrades and renovations in recent years.
 The former Basingstoke Canal (1788-1910) ran around Basing House and through other parts of Old Basing.

+The ruins are set in extensive 14-acre grounds, enjoyed by visitors for picnics and walks with their dogs.